-- All NET participants are expected to be courteous and respectful to all NET organizers, participants, coaches, etc. - Participants are not required to dress formally and can wear any school-appropriate outfit. - Do not make any recordings of any part of NET. - Do not publicize any NET Zoom links (for educational events), this includes, but is not limited to, forwarding links to students who do not attend your school or posting links on social media. - The educational events, which include the Opening and Closing Ceremonies, will be in a hybrid format.
-They will be live-streamed for any students not able to attend the in-person event - Any teams found in violation of these guidelines may be banned from participating in future NET competitions.
+- All NET participants are expected to be courteous and respectful to all NET organizers, participants, coaches, etc. - Participants are not required to dress formally and can wear any school-appropriate outfit. - Do not make any recordings of any part of NET. - Do not publicize any NET Zoom links.
+This includes, but is not limited to, forwarding links to students who do not attend your school or posting links on social media. - The Closing Ceremony will be in a virtual format. - Any teams found in violation of these guidelines may be banned from participating in future NET competitions.